KTZMJackie/azure-fastapi-project/README.md

 GitHub Actions (CI/CD)

+## Infrastructure scope
+Terraform provisions the Container App, its environment, and Log Analytics.

+Key Vault, Storage, and ACR are created via the Azure CLI and referenced by the app - not yet managed by this Terraform.

+RBAC role assignments are applied manually.
+(Next step: bring these under Terraform.)

 # SECURITY DESIGN
-No credentials stored in code

-Managed Identity used for Azure authentication
+- App-to-Azure auth (Key Vault, Blob) uses Managed Identity — no secrets in app code

-Secrets retrieved dynamically from Key Vault
+- Secrets retrieved dynamically from Key Vault at runtime

-Storage access controlled via RBAC
+- Storage access controlled via RBAC role assignments

-Write endpoint protected by API key
+- Write endpoint protected by an API key

+> Note: ACR image pull uses the ACR admin credential (a Terraform variable), and the
+> API key is supplied as an environment variable — the two spots that aren't fully passwordless.

 # API ENDPOINTS
 <img width="1429" height="434" alt="Screenshot 2026-03-24 at 5 11 20 PM" src="https://github.com/user-attachments/assets/2af005a7-a6e2-40cc-a64a-3b12e50a5c6c" />